This Discussion channel is currently closed.

 Default_avatar

-Angela Smith over 6 years ago
+Angela Smith about 7 years ago

 My family installed a solar array in 2014 with the intention that we would generate enough electricity to power nearly all of our needs.
 We did this because of our concerns over air pollution and climate change that are impacted in no small part by fossil fuel-derived power.
 We feel that we have made a significant financial investment that benefits not only our own family, but our community at large given that we all breathe the same air and deal with the same impacts of climate change.
 Yet, we feel that there is a concerted effort on the part of the electric cooperatives to maintain the fossil fuel status quo and penalize those of us who have chosen to install solar facilities.